Yale Math Statement on Diversity, Equity, Inclusion, and Belonging

 Undergraduate program

-Recently, we implemented significant curriculum revisions in the introductory math major sequence.
+In 2021-22, we put in place a new introductory math major sequence.
 One of the main goals of the redesign was to improve access to the math major for students from diverse mathematical backgrounds and high school preparation.
-We are now monitoring the new curriculum, and planning adjustments based on feedback from students, instructors, and tutors.
+We have since made adjustments based on collected feedback, and we are planning a minor follow-up revision of the major that will complement the new sequence and simplify the requirements for students and advisers.

 Graduate program